The Hieromartyr Dionysius the Areopagite

 The purpose of the divinely-established Angelic Hierarchy is the ascent towards godliness through purification, enlightenment and perfection.
 The highest ranks are bearers of divine light and divine life for the lower ranks.
 And not only are the sentient, bodiless angelic hosts included in the spiritual light-bearing hierarchy, but also the human race, created anew and sanctified in the Church of Christ.

 In the earthly world, for the children of the Church, divine grace comes down indescribably in the holy Mysteries of the Church, which are spiritual in nature, though perceptible to the senses in form.
 Few, even among the holy ascetics, were able to behold with their earthly eyes the fiery vision of the Holy Mysteries of God.
-But outside of the Church's sacraments, outside of Baptism and the Eucharist, the light-bearing saving grace of God is not found, neither is divine knowledge nor theosis (deification).The book On the Names of God expounds upon the way of divine knowledge through a progression of the Divine Names.
+But outside of the Church's sacraments, outside of Baptism and the Eucharist, the light-bearing saving grace of God is not found, neither is divine knowledge nor theosis (deification).The book On the Names of God

 The written works of St Dionysius the Areopagite are of extraordinary significance in the theology of the Orthodox Church, and also for late Medieval Western theology.
 For almost four centuries, until the beginning of the sixth century, the works of this holy Father of the Church were preserved in an obscure manuscript tradition, primarily by theologians of the Alexandrian Church.
 The concepts in these works were known and utilized by Clement of Alexandria, Origen, Dionysius the Great, pre-eminent figures of the catechetical school in Alexandria, and also by St Gregory the Theologian.
 St Dionysius of Alexandria wrote to St Gregory the Theologian a Commentary on the "Areopagitum."
 The works of St Dionysius the Areopagite received general Church recognition during the sixth-seventh centuries.

-Particularly relevant are the Commentaries written by St Maximus the Confessor.
+Particularly relevant are the Commentaries written by St Maximus the Confessor

 According to one tradition, he was killed at Lutetia (ancient name of Paris, France) in the year 96 during the persecution under the Roman emperor Dometian (81-96).
-Today most scholars and theologians believe that St Dionysius the Areopagite did not die in Gaul, and that St Dionysius (or Denys) of Paris is a different saint with the same name.
+Today most scholars and theologians believe that St Dionysius the Areopagite did not die in Gaul, and that St Dionysius (or Denys) of Paris

 No comments: